Uber & Lyft Traffic Collision Lawyer in Honolulu, HI

 Hawaii is a no-fault auto insurance state, which means that if you are hit by an Uber or Lyft driver, you must go through your own insurance company to claim compensation for your injuries.
 You do not have to prove that someone else was at fault in order to obtain benefits.

 In the event that your injuries were severe and treatment exceeded $5,000, you may then be able to file a personal injury claim against the at-fault driver.
 However, if you take this step, you will have to prove that the other driver was negligent.
-A lawyer will conduct a full investigation and gather evidence that will substantiate your claim so you can pursue the full amount of compensation you are owed.
+An experienced car accident lawyer will conduct a full investigation and gather evidence that will substantiate your claim so you can pursue the full amount of compensation you are owed.

 What Kinds of Compensation Can I Recover in a Rideshare Accident Claim?